Signs of Diabetes in Children

 Symptoms associated with diabetes can start to show in only a few days to a week, warning signs include:

-• Extreme hunger and thirst – Liquid is pulled from tissues in the body when blood sugar levels are too high, causing feelings of thirst.
+• Extreme thirst: Liquid is pulled from tissues in the body when blood sugar levels are too high, causing feelings of thirst.

 Undiagnosed diabetes can lead to a serious condition known as diabetic ketoacidosis (DKA).
 When the body cannot utilize the sugar in the blood, it’s forced to break down fat for fuel causing high levels of blood acids, known as ketones, to build up in the bloodstream.
 Diabetic ketoacidosis is a life-threatening condition and can be diagnosed with a simple blood or urine test.
 Symptoms of DKA include many of the above symptoms in addition to: